China Will Remain a Key Factor in US–India Relations Over the Next 5 Years: Experts

 The role goes back to the days of the Soviet Union, “because for India on the Asian landmass, it needs that support,” Pande said.

 However, “the challenge will actually come for India in the coming years, as China gets stronger.”
-The Russia–China dynamic of the present is different from the USSR–China dynamic of the past, she added.
+The present Russia–China dynamic is different from the USSR–China dynamic of the past, she added.
 During the Cold War, Soviet Russia was stronger than China.
 Today, China is much stronger economically than Russia.
 And Pande does not see that inequality changing in the short term.

 “Will Russia for its own interests decide to side with China and not India?
 Let us not forget [that until] 1966, the Soviet Union supported China; in the 1962 war, [the] Soviet Union supported China, not India,” Pande said.
 As a result of the Sino–Indian War of 1962, China annexed almost 15,000 square miles of Indian border territory.

 Meanwhile, how the India–Russia strategic partnership evolves over the next five years will affect how the India–United States strategic partnership grows in the same period.
-Russia supplied more than half of India’s weapons purchases over the last two decades.
-Although the amount has been steadily declining, if a third of Indian military equipment is of Russian origin, that raises concerns in the U.S. defense establishment.
+Russia has been the source of more than half of India’s weapons purchases over the past two decades.
+Although the volume of purchases has been steadily declining, if a third of Indian military equipment is of Russian origin, that will raise concerns in the U.S. defense establishment.

 Unless the India–Russia defense partnership begins to limit itself to smaller military equipment and “not the big items,” the India–United States partnership will not reach its full potential, she said.